GeniXiong/Data-Visualization-Project/README.md

 ## Sketches

+ * Sektch 1
+ You can lighten each small area of Seattle to see informations on every dot(house).
+When the mouse clicks on a certain area, other areas become grey(faded).
 ![image](/draft1.jpg)

+ * Sketch 2
+ You can see the average basement area over built year.
+When you click the line, other sections becomes grey.
+Because there are too many information on this visualization.
+If you're only interested in basement area or living area, you can click on the corresponding line.
 ![image](/draft2.png)
 (insert one or more hand-drawn sketches of interactive visualizations that you imagine) (describe each sketch - how is the data visualized, what are the interactions, and how do these relate to the questions/tasks)